Pre-Sumerians

 Southern Mesopotamia

-"An understanding of the rise of complex
+"An understanding of the

 cultures in southwest Asia should begin with the Ubaid Period which